How to Avoid Tourist Traps in Delhi

 When wandering markets or looking for streetfood (chaat, phirni, jalebi, and chai are on my list of must-try’s), keep a couple of things in mind: haggling here is alive and well, and keeping your bills close to your chest is just a good rule of thumb.
 Otherwise, you’ll be the target for the pocket snatchers in the market (every city has them, I’m not picking on Delhi!).

-Whether it’s your first time travelling in Delhi or your millionth, there are more charms than dangers in the streets of this old (and new!) city, and with careful planning, it’s easy to see that you can avoid them with ease and get back to what’s really important: enjoying the experience.
+Whether it’s your first time travelling in Delhi or your millionth, there are more charms than dangers in the streets of this old (and new!) city.
+With careful planning, it’s easy to avoid them with ease and get back to what’s really important: enjoying the experience.